Lineage - General API Quick Start Guide

 For each BI data object you use for creating lineage, you will need to

-provide the external_id parameter value in the key.
+parameter value in the key.
 These are the ID

 values you have provided using the API when first creating your virtual